Magnetic Bloch bands and Weiss oscillations in Dirac mass superlattices: Conclusions

 In this paper, we have combined exact solutions based on the transfer matrix technique, a low-energy formulation, and a gauge-invariant MBS projection approach in order to study 2D Dirac fermions in a 1D periodic mass potential $m(x)$ under the influence of a perpendicular magnetic field $B$.
 For isolated domain walls in the mass profile, we find that the magnetic field renormalizes the velocity of chiral Jackiw-Rebbi modes confined to the mass kink and unidirectionally propagating along the $y$-direction.
 In arrays of $N$ kink-antikink pairs, the coupling between these interface states produces dispersive minibands whose structure depends sensitively on the kink-kink distance relative to the magnetic length.
 For the infinite periodic mass superlattice case, the MBS projection method is more efficient and yields the full miniband spectrum for arbitrary periodic mass profile $m(x)$.
 We already find excellent agreement between the results of the MBS projection approach and those of finite-size array calculations for $N=7$ and otherwise identical parameters.
 From these spectra we conclude that mass superlattices modify the width of quantum Hall plateaus and, using a complementary perturbative treatment, that they give rise to Weiss-type magnetoconductivity oscillations.
 Compared with the standard electrostatic superlattice case, these oscillations exhibit a strongly reduced amplitude and a distinct $\pi/2$ phase shift.

 Our theoretical results demonstrate how periodic mass modulations can reshape the interplay between magnetic quantization and Dirac fermion dynamics.
 Such modulations offer a general framework for miniband engineering of Dirac materials, in particular, for graphene monolayers or the surface states in topological insulators.
 Based on the results reported above, one may design superlattice-based devices that exploit magnetic miniband engineering.
 For instance, one can prepare chiral 1D Jackiw-Rebbi modes with arbitrary velocity (below the Fermi velocity).
+We expect many of the qualitative findings reported here to carry over to multilayer graphene systems.
+Given the current interest in such setups, a detailed investigation of this case remains a promising direction for future research.

-We hope that our work will inspire future theoretical and experimental work along these lines.
+We hope our work will motivate further theoretical and experimental studies along these lines.